Welcome back to the third part of the series on building wealth and the new millionaires. Today we focus on millionaire

 Doing some simple math that means only 9 out of every 100 households in the US has reached millionaire status.
 You can then conclude that the odds of becoming a millionaire in the US is about 9 chances out of 100 or 9%.

-I wanted to give you that broader perspective, but let’s get back to comparing the new millionaires from my study to the Millionaire Next Door.
+I wanted to give you that broader view to think about, but let’s get back to comparing the new millionaires from my study to the Millionaire Next Door.

 Millionaire Demographics – Conclusion

 The DD study group of millionaires is younger and they earn more money in different ways.

 Millionaire Earnings & Net Worth